urschrei/pyzotero/doc/index.rst

     .. py:method:: Zotero.upload_attachments(attachments[, parentid, basedir=None])

         Upload files to their corresponding attachments.
-If the attachments lack the key property they are assumed not to exist and will be created.
-The parentid parameter is not compatible with existing attachments.
-For uploads to succed the filename parameter of each attachment must resolve
+If the attachments lack the ``key`` property they are assumed not to exist and will be created.
+The ``parentid`` parameter is **not compatible** with existing attachments.
+In order for uploads to succeed, the filename parameter of each attachment must resolve.

         :param list attachments: A list of dicts representing zotero imported files which may or may not already have their key fields filled in.
         :param string parentid: a library Item ID.
 If this is specified and key fields are not included, attachments will be created as child items of this ID.